Can Chickens Eat Popcorn? It’s a common question between most of the chicken raisers.

 For example, by feeding the layers with a lot of sugar, they can become overweight, but their egg production will reduce.

-Another thing is that sometimes chickens become selective.
-If you introduce sugary to them, they will reach a time where they will lose appetite for their regular daily feed and become picky for only sugary food.
+Another thing is that sometimes, chickens become selective.
+If you introduce sugary to them, they will reach a time when they will lose appetite for their regular daily feed and become picky about only sugary food.

-Another big question around chicken raisers is can chickens have popcorn with butter and cheese?
+Another big question around chicken raisers is whether chickens can have popcorn with butter and cheese.

 Can Chickens Eat Popcorn with Butter and Cheese?

 The answer is no. Butter and cheese come from milk products.
-The reason why it is not suitable for your chicken is because of the chicken digestive system makeup.
+It is not suitable for your chicken because of the chicken’s digestive system makeup.

 Chicken has a small and sensitive digestive system that cannot handle milky products like cheese and butter.

-Since they cannot digest the milky product once they take this popcorn with butter or cheese, it will lead to gas production.
-The gas can then cause diarrhea or other digestive problem.
+Since they cannot digest the milky product once they take this popcorn with butter or cheese, it will produce gas.
+The gas can then cause diarrhea or other digestive problems.

-Another problem that can cause your chicken is dehydration, leading even to death or other severe health conditions.
-Therefore you should not give your chicken butter or cheese popcorn because it is very harmful.
+Another problem that can cause your chicken is dehydration, leading to death or other severe health conditions.
+Therefore, you should not give your chicken butter or cheese popcorn because it is very harmful.

 My Experience On Feeding Popcorn To Chickens – With Video

-I have just made a noise and my boys and girls run towards me for the treat.
-When I gave them popcorns very few pullets and cockerels came near it.
-I also see few hens were excited about pecking on the popcorn.
+I had just made a noise, and my boys and girls ran towards me for the treat.
+Very few pullets and cockerels came near popcorn when I gave them popcorn.
+I also saw that a few hens were excited about pecking on the popcorn.

-I see that none of the roosters were interested in this new treat, maybe they are afraid of the new food.
+None of the roosters were interested in this new treat; maybe they were afraid of the new food.
 But yes, a few of them are eating them very happily.

 Summary